-A 'Hocus Pocus' Remake Is Coming To The Disney Channel To Bring The Sanderson Sisters To A New Generation
+Yes, A 'Hocus Pocus' Remake Is Coming To The Disney Channel To Put A Spell On You

 This is no trick, and it's definitely a treat: a Hocus Pocus TV movie remake has been greenlit at the Disney Channel.
 The all-new movie, air date unknown, will be a "reimagining" of the cult classic that first spooked audiences in 1993.
 The updated version of Hocus Pocus will be written by Scarlett Lacey, a writer and producer best known for her work on dishy E! soap The Royals.
 David Kirschner, a producer on the original Hocus Pocus film, is set to produce.
 But, unfortunately, that's as much of the original flavor as fans can expect.